 It happens that Clary Sage blooms for about 3-4 weeks starting around May 1st, and like all sage species is very attractive to honey bees.
-The flowers produce an extremely high quality lite in color honey that rivals that of sourwood honey and tupelo honey.
+The flowers produce an extremely high quality light in color honey that rivals sourwood honey and tupelo honey.
 Like tupelo honey it has a high fructose to glucose ratio, thus it is slow to crystalize.
 There are also distinct floral notes in this honey.
 Like wine, raw local honey is very complex and can have several characteristics to it.
 Clary Sage honey may be the best raw local honey in North Carolina.

 What is the raw in raw local honey?

 Raw, as you would think of fruit and vegetables, indicates the honey is in its most natural state.
 The same is true for honey as raw honey is characterized as honey as it is found in a hive.
 Thus raw honey is not processed or minimally processed.

 So what does processing do to the honey?

 Lets consider the alternative, that is supermarket honey.
 The vast majority of commercial honeys are pressure filtered which removes all particulates from the honey.
 All, or near all the pollen is removed enhancing the visual clarity.
 Additionally, these honeys are pasteurized to increase shelf life.
 Pasteurization kills off all the yeasts, bacteria, and other beneficial microorganisms.

 Raw honey by contrast has approximately 22 amino acids, and a wide range of other minerals, vitamins, and enzymes.
 Processed honey, through pasteurization wipes many of those amino acids and enzymes out.
 Raw honey also contains many bioactive plant compounds, notably polyphenols and antioxidants.
 There are many studies linking the benefits of polyphenols and antioxidants with reduced inflammation.
 Again commercial honeys contain fewer of these compounds.